Wyoming Notice to Quit

 • Signature of Party Giving Notice: Landlord’s or tenant’s signature depending on who is initiating the notice.

-How should a Notice to Quit be delivered in Utah?
+How should a Notice to Quit be delivered in Wyoming?

 What happens if a tenant doesn’t leave after receiving a Notice to Quit?